-Skype helps me stay in touch with friends and family overseas.
-I rarely use it for business because it is unreliable.
+Skype helps people stay in touch with friends and family overseas.
+It is hard to use for business because it is unreliable.

 The problem isn’t Skype‘s technology, but my broadband connection.
 My Telecom NZ broadband speed is unpredictable because I’m on a plan which gives me uncapped downloads but for most of the day means I share pooled bandwidth with other users on the same plan.
 In other words, one minute my connection is 3.5Mbps, the next minute I’ve got only 100kbps or so.